TV Applications and Windows Drivers

 You must use WinTV v8 (not WinTV v8.5) if you have one of the following products: a Hauppauge WinTV-HVR-850, WinTV-HVR-950, the original Colossus or HD PVR model 1212.
 WinTV v8.5 does not support these products.

-If you do not have either an Activation Code, you can purchase a new WinTV v8.5 Activation Code on the Hauppauge webstore for $9.95 or $11.95.
-This can then be used to activate WinTV v8.5 (or WinTV v8 if you have one of the older products).
+WinTV v10 Activation Code: If you do not have a WinTV v8/8.5 Activation Code, you can purchase the new WinTV v10 Activation Code on the Hauppauge webstore for $12.95.
+This can be used with WinTV-HVR, WinTV-dual and WinTV-quad products, as well as the HD PVR series of HD recorders plus USB-Live2 and the ImpactVCBe.

 WinTV v8.5 installer